cnunciato/jekyll-starter/README.md

 That'll get you a home page and one post.
 The rest is all you!
 See the [Jekyll docs](https://github.com/mojombo/jekyll/wiki) for details.

-Keep in mind that at this point, you'll have a cloned version of my repostory.
-To start fresh with a commit history of your own (which I'd recommend, unless you plan on contributing to this project), do this from the root of my-new-blog:
+Keep in mind that at this point, you'll have a cloned version of my repository, which you might not want.
+To start fresh with a commit history of your own (which I'd recommend, unless you plan on contributing to this project), do this from the root of `my-new-blog`:

     rm -rf .git
     git init